sigp/lighthouse/README.md

 Lighthouse is:

 - Fully open-source, licensed under Apache 2.0.
-- Security-focused, fuzzing has begun and security reviews are planned for late-2019.
+- Security-focused.
+Fuzzing has begun and security reviews are planned for late-2019.
 - Built in [Rust](https://www.rust-lang.org/), a modern language providing unique safety guarantees and excellent performance (comparable to C++).